rajangupta7790-ux/My-Ticket-Management-System-project/README.md

 ## 📞 Support

-Koi problem ho toh:
+If you face any problem:
-1. Issues section mein report karo
+1.Report it in the Issues section
-2. Ya directly contact karo
+2.Or contact directly

 ## 📄 License